 Vaccination in pregnancy FAQs

-Why do I need the vaccine?
+Why do I need to get vaccinated?

 Benefits of getting the vaccine include: